Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Methodology

-This theorem is very enlightening as it shows us two important things.
-First of all, it tells that guidance induces an interpolation of different { distributions}, which depend only on the guidance strengths.
-Secondly, the most significant distribution is determined by the time parameters.
-We analyze each of these two components separately.
+This theorem states that guidance schedules induce an interpolation of different { distributions}, which depend only on the guidance strengths and that the portion assigned to each one depends on the time parameters.
+We analyze the role of each component separately.

-\textbf{The role of guidance weights}: To understand the role of guidance weights, we consider a simple example in $2D$.
-The data distribution has 4 clusters with 2 classes.
-Each class shares a section in the middle and one section in a corner.
-For more visualizations of the data distribution, please refer to Appendix~\ref{sec:toy-experiment}.
-We plot the tilted distribution for several values of $w$ in Figure \ref{fig:tilted_distributions}.
-One can observe that high values of $w$ lead to more concentration of mass in one of the modes.
-We now plot $p^{({w,\gamma})}$ in Figure \ref{fig:combined_distributions}, where it can be observed that the combined distribution strongly resembles the tilted distribution of $w$.
-This means that these distributions will be more biased towards the guidance picked closer to 0; for this reason, it is preferable to have a higher guidance towards the middle and end of sampling and not at the beginning.
-This observation confirms the findings of \citet{xianalysis}, where it was found that in practice, increasing schedules perform better.
+\textbf{The role of guidance weights}: We study a toy example in $2D$ with $4$ clusters, two of which intersect in the middle (see Appendix~\ref{sec:toy-experiment} for visualizations).
+Figure \ref{fig:tilted_distributions} shows that increasing $w$ leads to concentration of mass in one of the modes.
+Similarly, Figure \ref{fig:combined_distributions} shows that $p^{({w,\gamma})}$ strongly resembles the tilted distribution of $w$.
+Practically, this means that the combined distribution will be more similar to the guidance applied at the end of the generation!
+Therefore, effective schedules have higher guidance at the final and middle phases of the generation while keeping early guidance small.

 \textbf{The role of the time parameters:} As observed in corollary \ref{cor:step-wise-3}, the time parameters set the proportion of each distribution that will contribute towards the final output.
 As observed in Figures \ref{fig:tilted_distributions},\ref{fig:combined_distributions}, biasing just one of the distributions usually results in oversampling from a certain area.
 A good schedule is one that appropriately balances the contribution of each distribution.